linucksrox/hugoblog/content/post/kubernetes-homelab-series-part-1-talos-linux-proxmox.md

   - `cp kubeconfig ~/.kube/config`
   - OR
   - `export KUBECONFIG="/root/whereami/kubeconfig"`
-- Verify you can see the nodes
+- Verify you can see the nodes.
+It can take a few minutes for Kubernetes to fully bootstrap, even though Talos shows Ready/Healthy in the dashboard.
   - `kubectl get node -o wide`
   ```
   NAME       STATUS   ROLES           AGE     VERSION   INTERNAL-IP   EXTERNAL-IP   OS-IMAGE         KERNEL-VERSION   CONTAINER-RUNTIME